eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 # Execution Tickets - ET
+> [!WARNING]
-This document is WIP and may be subjected to future updates, as the design space around ePBS, ET and Inclusion lists (IL) evolves.
+> This document covers an active area of research, may be outdated at time of reading and subjected to future updates, as the design space around ePBS, ET and Inclusion lists (IL) evolves.

 ## Roadmap tracker